Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The amusement park setting was a metaphor for a destoyed/changed childhood.
 Combining this with the greater understanding of life that Matt and Luisa gain throughout the show, losing their childlike naivety, and it really hits home for many people.

-Merrily We Roll Along has a few - "Not a Day Goes By," "Good Thing Going", "Our Time," and the cut "The Hills of Tomorrow"
+Merrily We Roll Along has a few - "Not a Day Goes By," "Good Thing Going", "Our Time," and the Cut Song "The Hills of Tomorrow".

 The musical as a whole is just miserable.
 You see this complete Jerk Ass at the beginning, and you're taken back through the years to see just where he lost his hopes and dreams, his promises for tomorrow.
 It's not a happy play at all, but it's *good*.